-Education is a creative and dynamic process that is a fundamental human right and the basic building block of every society.
-Within the education process, opportunities are provided for learners to attain desired goals through variety of both structured and unstructured learning experience [1].
-Education is a learning process that increase students' knowledge and awareness about the surrounding environment and identifies life challenges to create the required skills and knowledge to deal with faced challenges and, enhance attitudes [2].
-In the context of quality of education, learner-centered education is one vision of best practice that improves quality of education [3].
-The aim of higher education is to foster multi-phases for development, guiding students toward achievement and encouraging them to adapt with constant change in their professional and personal lives [4].
+Education is a creative and dynamic process that is a fundamental human right and the corner stone of every society.
+Within the education process, opportunities are provided for learners to attain the desired goals through variety of both structured and unstructured learning experiences [1].
+Also education is a learning process that increases students' knowledge and awareness about the surrounding environment and identifies life challenges to create the required skills and knowledge to deal with faced challenges and enhances attitudes [2].
+In the context of quality of education, learner-centered education is one vision of the best practice that improves quality of education [3].
+The aim of higher education is to foster multiphases for development, guiding students towards achievement and encouraging them to adapt to constant change in their professional and personal lives [4].

-Educational process depend on several interrelated factors includes those related to student, educator and educational environment.
-Hierarchy of needs for motivating learning addressed that student must feel comfort, safe and sense of belonging to their faculty environment for being able to learn.
+Educational process depends on several interrelated factors including those related to student, educator and educational environment.
+Hierarchy of needs for motivating learning addressed that student must feel comfort, safety and sense of belonging to their faculty affairs for being able to learn.
 Nursing education encompasses the three domains of learning; cognitive, affective, and psychomotor.
 Development of nursing education can be achieved through the evaluation of the effectiveness of teaching in nursing programs [5].
 Nursing students are students who receive theoretical and practical education to enable them establish a link between the patient and the complex healthcare environment.
 They will deliver caring and establish relationships with all members of the health care team [6].

-Universities strive to promote student engagement and active learning, they are moving progressively towards student centered learning Much of the research in higher education has recognized the importance of student-centered learning, this approach emphasis on student rather than on teacher control as a content-developer [7].
-Nursing students, no longer seen as passive recipients of knowledge but they should be contributing and engaging in teaching, learning and assessment processes.
-Student's transition from passive to active learners can be difficult for teachers and education systems [8].
-Teaching and learning processes requires equal participation of both students and the teachers [9].
-Nurse educator has a responsibility to society and to students for providing quality education, maintaining the highest academic standards, effective use of teaching strategies and ensuring adequate support to learners.
-Teachers help students to achieve their education and career goals, and solve their problems cause's barriers to educate and encourage them to utilize their strengths [10].
+Universities strive to promote student engagement and active learning, they are moving progressively towards student centered learning.
+Many of the researches in higher education give due care to the importance of studentcentered learning, this approach emphasis on student rather than on teacher control as a content-developer [7].
+Nursing students are no longer seen as passive recipients of knowledge but they should be contributing and engaged in teaching, learning and assessment processes.
+Students' transformation from passive to active learners can be difficult for teachers and education systems [8].
+Teaching and learning processes require equal participation of both students and teachers [9].
+Nursing educator has a responsibility towards society and students for providing quality education, maintaining the highest academic standards, effective use of teaching strategies and ensuring adequate support for learners.
+Academic teaching staff helps students to achieve their education and career goals, and solve their problems that cause barriers to educate and encourage them to utilize their strength [10].

 Over the past decade, the need for evaluation of the quality of nursing education has been growing.
-Therefore, the American Association of Colleges of Nursing has developed multiple measures of Nursing Education Assessments to evaluate the effectiveness of undergraduate nursing programs based on students' perspectives [11].
-Nursing education is important to practice and this education needs to respond to changes in healthcare created by scientific and technological advances in Egypt, the current nursing education system consists of three main programs level, technical diploma nursing schools, technical associated degree and the baccalaureate degree [12].
-Nursing education has a significant impact on the knowledge and competencies of the nurse clinician, there are three routes to becoming a registered nurse a three year diploma program, a three year associate degree and a five year baccalaureate degree [13].
+Therefore, the American Association of Colleges of Nursing has developed multiple measures of nursing education assessments to evaluate the effectiveness of undergraduate nursing programs based on students' perspectives [11].
+Nursing education is important to practice and this education needs to respond to changes in healthcare created by scientific and technological advances in Egypt, the current nursing education system consists of three main program levels, technical diploma nursing schools, technical associated degree and the baccalaureate degree [12].
+Nursing education has a significant impact on the knowledge and competencies of the nursing student, there are three routes to become a registered nurse a three year diploma program, three years associated degree and a five years baccalaureate degree [13].